 SUNDAY NOVEMBER 10, 2015

 The last time where an A6 was pitted against a Cayman and a Tiguan on the stretch of Klawang, it was on the hottest summers where the grip of tarmacs was assuring.
 In this venture of taking on the legendary Bukit Putus, we went through sunshine, rain then the sun once more to find out what’s what.
-The year is now nearing the end where downpours are fashionable and the VW swapped for a Carrera S in the equation, the outcome couldn’t have been more different.
+The year is now nearing the end where downpours are frequent, the VW has been swapped for a Carrera S in the equation which led to an outcome that couldn’t have been more different.

 The Cayman was fuelled with no other than juice rhyming with hell derived from the prancing horse’s formula one team.
 Scissor-ed out the roof liner that decided to come off on this day instead of any other day.
 Had its Bridgestones overly inflated to 31 and 33 PSI respectively to the front and back to keep understeer at bay based on little to no scientific research.
 Taking advantage of every little detail as I they will be needed for this exciting road trip that was about to take off.

 Launching at about 4,000 rpm would get you off just about fine in the 987, any more would add seconds to your run.
-There were dry leaves lingered along BP which lefts our cars struggled for traction.
-There was a deadly turn as I entered a corner at speeds higher than I should have where a crash was almost inevitable.
-Fortunately, my stars were aligned to make the greatest save of the year by directing the steering to the right simultaneously generous on throttle countering the loss of control.
+There was dry leaves lingered along BP which made our cars struggle for traction.
+There was a deadly turn entered at speeds higher than anyone should have and a crash is almost inevitable.
+Fortunately, my stars were aligned to make the greatest save of the year by directing the steering to the right at the same time generous on throttle to regain traction.